 This is an elective subject which students may choose to study.
-It is based on the Australian Curriculum Japanese syllabus.
+It is based on the Australian Curriculum for Japanese.

 Required Prior Learning:

 C in Year 9 Japanese.
 Students considering Japanese in Year 11 MUST choose Japanese in Year 10.